Sparkling Ginger Limeade

 History of Lemonade!

 - Lemonade was probably the first of the fruitades.
-Ancient Egyptians made a drink with lemons and sugar cane called "qatarmizat" in the 11th century.
+Egyptians made a drink with lemons and sugar cane called "qatarmizat" in the 11th century.
 In 1676 a Parisian company was the first to sell lemonade.

 - Pink lemonade includes other fruit juice, like grape juice, or food coloring to make it pink.
 Ireland uses brown sugar to sweeten their lemonade and calls it brown lemonade.